Last updated: 05/05/2026

 Recipients: EU, USA

-Data processed: IP address, website visit details, user data
+Processed data: IP address, website visit details, user data

 Technology: JavaScript call, cookies

-Legal basis: Consent, Data Privacy Framework https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt000000001L5AAI&status=Active
+Legal basis: Consent, Data Privacy Framework, https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt000000001L5AAI&status=Active

 Website: https://www.google.com